professional photographer in san francisco

 SIMPLICITY PACKAGE

--All High Resolution Files delivered electronically
+- High Resolution Files delivered electronically

 -Online Gallery (password-protected)

--Rights to the photos
+- Rights to the photos

 SAN FRANCISCO CITY HALL SPECIAL

--Two Hours of photography coverage at San Francisco City Hall
+- 2 Hours of photography coverage at San Francisco City Hall

--All High Resolution Files delivered electronically
+- High Resolution Files delivered electronically

--Rights to the photos
+- Rights to the photos

 PERSONAL PAPARAZZI

--All High Resolution Files delivered electronically
+- High Resolution Files delivered electronically

--Rights to the photos
+- Rights to the photos

 FREQUENTLY ASKED QUESTIONS